 Software development outsourcing has long been proven as a powerful strategy to accelerate business success worldwide.
 According to a study by Deloitte, there are some main reasons for outsourcing the software development part:

 The outsourcing services vary from custom software development to mobile application development and dedicated offshore developers, suitable for the diverse demands from enterprises to growing startups and beyond.
 Almost 80 percent of businesses feel satisfied with their outsourcing decisions.
 One of the critical questions regarding outsourcing from the very beginning is where the best country to outsource is.

 According to Tholons Services Globalization Index 2019, Vietnam is ranked #13 in 50 top digital nations all over the world.

 Despite the young history of IT outsourcing in Vietnam (around 20 years), Vietnam has achieved such a significant ranking in the IT outsourcing industry, becoming the natural extension of global clients due to several intrinsic capacities and transformations.

 Since 2005, a few multinational technology corporations like Intel, and Oracle have begun to tap into the tech workforce in Vietnam.
 And then, other world-leading companies like Microsoft, IBM, Samsung to name a few, have continued to invest in this country.

 The Vietnamese government has invested heavily in STEM education, educating Vietnam's local workforce in technology that is more competent and skillful.
 As a result, the outsourcing industry has also achieved positive growth paces.
-In 2018, Cornell University consulted Vingroup – a Vietnamese conglomerate focusing on real estate development, retails, and many other services to establish a world-class university in Ha Noi.
+In 2018, Cornell University consulted Vingroup – a Vietnamese conglomerate focusing on real estate development, retail, and many other services to establish a world-class university in Ha Noi.
 And in the meantime, American-Vietnamese hybrid Fulbright University also built a campus in Ho Chi Minh City.
 The more foreign investment and partnership in education, the more engineers graduate and meet the global industry standards.